 2014 Results of Steller Sea Lion Surveys in Alaska

-Aerial and ship-based surveys to count Steller sea lion (Eumetopias jubatus) pups (~1 mo old) and non-pups (adults and juveniles) on land in Alaska were conducted by the National Marine Mammal Laboratory in June-July 2014.
+Aerial and ship-based surveys to count Steller sea lion (Eumetopias jubatus) pups (approx. 1 month old) and non-pups (adults and juveniles) on land in Alaska were conducted by the National Marine Mammal Laboratory in June to July 2014.
 The manned aircraft photographic survey was conducted from 23 June to 9 July, and targeted all known rookeries and haulout sites in the range of the western distinct population segment (DPS) between the Delarof Islands in the Aleutian Islands and the Shumagin Islands in the western Gulf of Alaska (between 179°W and 158°W).
-Ship-based survey effort, which included the first use of a small unmanned aircraft to survey Steller sea lions, was conducted from 19 June to 3 July in the western portion of the Aleutian Islands from Attu Island eastward to the Delarof Islands (between 172°E and 179°W).
+Ship-based survey effort, which included the first use of a small uncrewed aircraft to survey Steller sea lions, was conducted from 19 June to 3 July in the western portion of the Aleutian Islands from Attu Island eastward to the Delarof Islands (between 172°E and 179°W).